 Unilever regularly reviews speak up concerns and outcomes of investigations to identify any trends, employee feedback, areas of improvement and training needs etc, which are shared with the Board's Corporate Responsibility Committee.

 Unilever will also publish highlights of the concerns raised and resulting actions in its Annual Report.

 Surveys

-Conducted by:
+Conducted by: HR

-Workforce covered:
+Workforce covered: Global employees Frequency: Annual and quarterly

-Frequency: